 - What happens when the cashier completes product returns on POS?

 Question 6: Can I restrict return permission to certain personnel in-store?

-Giving every staff the ability to process return is convenient, but also poses a high risk of fraud and errors.
+Giving every staff the ability to process returns is convenient, but also poses a high risk of fraud and errors.
 Instead, many business owners delegate this task to managers.
 This means managers are the ones who decide to accept the request.
-They’re also the one to perform refund/exchange, and issue store credit if necessary.
+They’re also the ones to perform refund/exchange and issue store credit if necessary.

-If your business only allows certain personnels to manage return, you should ask the POS providers if they can setup custom permission levels for product refund & exchange.
+If your business only allows certain personnel to manage returns, you should ask the POS providers if they can set up custom permission levels for product refund & exchange.